dualra1n/dualra1n/README.md

 # Common Issues

-- A9 : Everything works except Camera, Microphone and Gyroscope.
-(Can be fixed with a userspace reboot or by using iOS 14.2)

-- A10/11/X: Home button is not working.
-You can, however, use tweaks like GesturesXV to simulate iPhone X gestures.
-You can also activate Assistive Touch on the main iOS and have it also enabled on the dualbooted iOS.

-- iPads may have issues with "Deep Sleep" (iOS not "waking up" after the display going to sleep).
+- iPhone and iPads may have issues with "Deep Sleep" (iOS not "waking up" after the display going to sleep).
 Installing the tweak [Fiona](https://www.ios-repo-updates.com/repository/julioverne-s-repo/package/com.julioverne.fiona/) may fix this.

 - You can fix the above problems by adding `--fixHard`.
 For instructions on how to do that, check [a full tutorial](https://github.com/dualra1n/dualra1n/blob/main/tutorial.md).

 # How would I dualboot?

 - [A full tutorial](https://github.com/dualra1n/dualra1n/blob/main/tutorial.md)

 - [Video tutorial from burhanrana](https://www.youtube.com/watch?v=4iCZv7Ox5AA)